MadameMalady/My-Waydroid-Manager/Contribution Guideline and Development Roadmap.md

 Things to be fixed, Finished, or implimented:

-  - A proper 'Back' Button
+  - A correct 'Back' Button that destroys the currently open window while opening the previous

   - A proper 'About' Button